Johnny On the Spot Blog: Archive for the ‘Indoor Air Quality’ Category

 Sunday, June 10th, 2018

 Living in the Las Vegas, Nevada, area often means exposure to a fair amount of air pollution.
 The city frequently makes the list as one of the worst in the nation when it comes to air quality.
+Outdoor air quality is a critical factor that impacts the air inside your home, as pollutants like pollen, smoke, and vehicle emissions can enter indoor spaces and degrade indoor air quality.
+Indoor air quality (IAQ) is a commonly used term to describe the condition of the air inside buildings, and maintaining good IAQ is crucial for comfort and health.
 While there’s nothing you can do about the outside air, there is plenty you can do to keep the air in your home clean.
+In fact, indoor air can be two to five times more polluted than the air outside, making it essential to understand what affects indoor air and how to improve it.
+Indoor air in U.S. homes can be 2 to 5 times more polluted than outdoor air, especially in arid urban areas.
 Follow these tips to improve your indoor air quality, and reduce allergies, asthma symptoms, and other health problems.

 Use a Dehumidifier

-High humidity levels impact indoor air quality, as air that is too moist can be a breeding ground for fungi and other allergens.
+High humidity levels impact indoor air quality, as air that is too moist can be a breeding ground for fungi and other allergens, making humidity control essential for maintaining healthy air.
+Mold growth is associated with high moisture levels and can be triggered by conditions such as plumbing leaks or condensation due to improper ventilation.
 Even worse, high humidity levels can increase the concentration of volatile organic compounds (VOCs).
 VOCs are gas particles that products in your home release into the surrounding air.
-A dehumidifier will help to keep humidity between the optimum 30 to 50 percent levels.
+Proper maintenance of cooling systems is important for controlling humidity and preventing mold growth.
+A dehumidifier will help to keep humidity between the optimum 30 to 50 percent levels, ensuring that relative humidity levels remain within the recommended range for better indoor air quality.

 Ditch the Chemicals

 While keeping your home clean is essential for maintaining good air quality, you have to be careful what cleaning solutions you use.
-Many common cleaners contain hazardous chemicals that can cause side effects.
+Many common cleaners contain hazardous chemicals that can cause side effects, as these chemical pollutants contribute to poor indoor air quality and pose health risks.
 Using these solutions could expose your household to harmful vapors for prolonged periods.
 Make the switch to natural cleaning products that do not have toxic ingredients.

 Introduce Some Plants

 Nature provides abundant, natural air cleaners in the form of plants.
 Common houseplants do a great job of absorbing air toxins and releasing pure oxygen.
 Plus, they’ll add a splash of color and bring life to your home.
+In addition to filtering out fungi and other allergens, houseplants can help reduce the impact of animal dander, a common indoor allergen originating from household pets that can become airborne and trigger allergies or asthma.
 Choose plants like the peace lily, English ivy, variegated snake plant, or chrysanthemum to get the best results.

 Your Air Cleaning Experts